 It is easy to get carried away with the historic buildings and monuments of D.C. and forget that kids are into different things.
 This guide keeps them in mind, taking you through some of the most enjoyable things to do in Washington, D.C., with kids.

-Things to Consider When Looking for Kid-Friendly Activities
+Things to Consider When Looking for Kid-Friendly Activities in DC

 The first step in planning activities with your kids is to factor in what they like to do.
 Each child is different, so coming up with a list of your young one’s favorite activities is an excellent place to begin.